 Proximity to the park is a special advantage for anyone looking for a quality and comfortable apartment for a family.
 In the new buildings in Savska, they will have at their fingertip’s other facilities necessary for the education and entertainment of the little ones.
-A state-of-the-art state school with bilingual education, sports fields, and a swimming pool is being built behind the buildings of the former Railway Station and Post Office, and next to it a modern kindergarten, so that Savska Street and the entire surrounding area will soon be alive with cheerful children’s noise.
+A state-of-the-art state school with bilingual education, sports fields, and next to it a modern kindergarten, so that Savska Street and the entire surrounding area will soon be alive with cheerful children’s noise.

 Otherwise, what distinguishes the new buildings in Savska is that they are relatively low-rise, with apartments of larger square footage.
 Everyone who chooses a home in them will enjoy the view from the terrace directly to Sava Park or to a quiet private yard, where the little ones can also play safely.

 On foot in the new, green neighborhood